KD9YQK/digipi_plus/README.md

 ## Known Issues

 1) OpenWebRX requires the ability to write to the SD Card.
 I am still working on a viable solution for this...
 2) RTL-SDR may cause an error to occur on Raspberry Pi 4 that looks like `rtlsdr_read_reg failed with -7` and `rtlsdr_write_reg failed with -7` To fix, the firmware will need to be upgraded. **This hasn't been completely tested.
-Do at your own risk!**
+Do at your own risk!** According to Craig KM6LYW, this will break the functionality of the GPIO pins.
    ```
    sudo rpi-update
    ```